Why You Should Regularly Check Your Dog For Canine Heartworm

 Post-treatment, appropriate measures need to be taken to ensure that there is no relapse or reinfection.

-Conclusion: Heartworm Is Fatal but Easily Preventable
+Conclusion: Heartworm Is Fatal But Easily Preventable

 Heartworm is a scary and fatal infestation but with a little effort and some heartworm medication for dogs, you don’t need to worry about losing your dog to this disease.